 The CEBCP coordinates several special events each year to disseminate new research to the public, including symposia, congressional briefings, workshops, and lectures.
 All events are free and open to the public.

-The CEBCP coordinates a symposium each year to bring together practitioners and scholars, as well as members of our communities, to discuss a wide range of issues related to evidence-based crime policy.
-SAVE THE DATE: The next symposium will take place June 26, 2017.
+The CEBCP coordinates a free and curated symposium to bring together practitioners and scholars, as well as members of our communities, to discuss a wide range of issues related to evidence-based crime policy.

 - SIPR-CEBCP 2nd Joint Symposium in Tulliallan, Scotland – October 20, 2014.